-My desire to work exclusively with used materials led me to develop a patented process to repurpose salvage propane tanks, a readily available source of pre-curved steel.
-My work is eco-friendly from start to finish.
-I begin with regionally sourced scrap tanks, an abundant material due to strict regulations limiting their service life.
-I carefully dissect the tanks and reassemble the pieces, while doing no additional reshaping of the material.
-Repurposing has a dramatically smaller carbon footprint than recycling because the source material is reused in its current form.
-Each object I create contains 99% post consumer reused content.
-I believe my site furnishings are among the greenest available.
+My desire to work exclusively with used materials led me to develop a patented process to repurpose regionally sourced salvage propane tanks, an abundant material due to strict regulations limiting their service life.
+I carefully dissect the tanks and reassemble the pieces, while doing no additional reshaping of the material, a process with a minimal carbon footprint that results in objects which contain 99% post consumer reused content.

-I have considerable experience making benches and have done extensive research to ensure the comfort of my seats.
+I have considerable experience making benches and have done extensive research to ensure their comfort, safety and durability.
 The combination of curved seat and curved backrest provides good lumbar support for a wide range of body sizes, an ergonomic advantage over traditional benches with flat seats.
 I consider many of my functional designs to be prototypes created with volume production in mind.
-Along with a utility patent I have been granted a series of design patents.

 The whimsy in my work engages people of all ages and backgrounds while its durability and inherent ecological message make it ideal for the public realm.
 As an artist my hope is to inspire others to consider new possibilities for reusing materials.